rtadams89/LinkLedger/README.md

   feature and edge case) built on a small made-up example network, along with that same example network as a downloadable backup .zip so you can restore it and try everything hands-on.

-## Ideas for future work

-This is deliberately still an iterative build — nothing below is required, just ideas for once you've kicked the tires:

-- A "search by cable" or "unused ports" view, if that turns out useful.
-- TLS/reverse-proxy guidance if you want to reach this from outside your LAN.

-Feedback and pull requests are welcome — please open an issue if you hit something rough.

 ## License